Make the best of camera tracking in After Effects with this easy guide

 - When you see a triangular shape, select three tracking points, and a red ‘target’ will appear to help you visualize the plane better.

-- Find tracking points that keep the red target parallel to the plane to which you're tracking.
+- Find tracking points that keep the red target parallel to the plane you’re tracking.

 - To set the plane, left-click the triangle that lines up best for your surface.

-- Once you move your arrow around the video, the picker will get disabled, and therefore the red 'target' will stop moving.
+- Once you move your arrow around the video, the picker will get disabled; therefore, the red ‘target’ will stop moving.

 Step 3: Add text